Unfriendly skies: Airline workers brace for mass layoffs

 Germany’s Lufthansa won a 9 billion-euro government bailout, but announced an additional round of cuts after a summer bump in vacation travel dwindled in September.
 The company has parked its jumbo jets and has plans to eliminate 22,000 full-time positions.
 British Airways parent company IAG has said it would cut some 12,000 of its 42,000-person workforce.

 In the U.S., Congress has been considering a second round of airline aid for weeks, but it’s hung up in the debate over a larger national relief package.
 The Airlines for America trade group said a House proposal unveiled Monday raises some hope because Democrats and Republicans appear to be talking.
-Layoffs could be delayed if talks are promising.
+Layoffs could be delayed if a deal is imminent.

 Toni Valentine, 41, a United reservations agent in Detroit who has been with the airline for 15 years, has been told she’ll be laid off this week.
 She has six children ranging in age from 2 to 22, and her husband can’t work because he’s recovering from a massive stroke.